ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/customization.md

 We extensively use SCSS that is a superset of the CSS language and that provides some useful features such as variables.
 We generate from SCSS the CSS used by the chat system.

-On the Engage Messaging source configuration, there is a field named custom CSS.
+On the RingCX Messaging source configuration, there is a field named custom CSS.
 This field accepts CSS code as well as SCSS code.
 The code inserted here is used to generate a custom stylesheet for the chat window and to generate as well the stylesheets of each of the Catalog items (Button, Invitation…) you may use.

 In this field, you can have some global CSS code and you can redefine the variables we use to generate the “design” part of the chat stylesheet, in order to recreate it with the colors wanted.